mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 an association has paths; this *must* be called before objects can be sent. send() should *not* bring a dormant path up by default, it should fail. ]

-## Object
+## Message

-Post provides two ways to send data over an Association.
-We start with the Object abstraction, as a fundamental insight behind the interface is that most applications fundamentally deal in object transport.

-An Object is an atomic unit of communication between applications; or in other words, an ordered collection of bytes B0..Bm, such that every byte Bn depends on every other byte in the Object.
-An object that cannot be delivered in its entirety within the constraints of the network connectivity and the requirements of the application is not delivered at all.
+A Message is an atomic unit of communication between applications; or in other words, an ordered collection of bytes B0..Bm, such that every byte Bn depends on every other byte in the Message.
+A Message that cannot be delivered in its entirety within the constraints of the network connectivity and the requirements of the application is not delivered at all.

-Objects can represent both relatively small structures, such as messages in application-layer protocols built around datagram or message exchange, as well as relatively large structures, such files of arbitrary size in a filesystem.
+Messages can represent both relatively small structures, such as HTTP requests, as well as relatively large structures, such as files of arbitrary size in a filesystem.
-Objects larger than the MTU on the Path on which they are sent will be segmented into multiple frames.
-Multiple objects that will fit into a single frame may be concatenated into one frame.
-There is no preference for transmitting the multiple frames for a given Object in any particular order, or by default, that objects will be delivered in the order sent by the application.
-This implies that both the sending and receiving endpoint, whether in the application layer or the transport layer, must guarantee storage for the full size of an object.
+Messages larger than the MTU on the Path on which they are sent will be segmented into multiple frames.
+Multiple Messages that will fit into a single frame may be concatenated into one frame.
+There is no preference for transmitting the multiple frames for a given Message in any particular order, or by default, that Messages will be delivered in the order sent by the application.
+This implies that both the sending and receiving endpoint, whether in the application layer or the transport layer, must guarantee storage for the full size of an Message.

-Three object properties allow applications fine control ordering and reliability requirements in line with application semantics.
-An Object may have a "lifetime" -- a wallclock duration before which the object must be available to the application layer at the remote end.
-If a lifetime cannot be met, the object is discarded as soon as possible; therefore, Objects with lifetimes are implicitly sent non-reliably, and lifetimes are used to prioritize Object delivery.
-Lifetimes may be signaled to path elements by the underlying transport, so that path elements that realize a lifetime cannot be met can discard frames containing the object instead of forwarding them.
+Three Message properties allow applications fine control ordering and reliability requirements in line with application semantics.
+A Message may have a "lifetime" -- a wallclock duration before which the Message must be available to the application layer at the remote end.
+If a lifetime cannot be met, the Message is discarded as soon as possible; therefore, Messages with lifetimes are implicitly sent non-reliably, and lifetimes are used to prioritize Message delivery.
+There is however no guarantee that a Message will not be delivered after the end of its lifetime.
+Lifetimes may be signaled to path elements by the underlying transport, so that path elements that realize a lifetime cannot be met can discard frames containing the Messages instead of forwarding them.

-Second, Objects may have a "niceness" -- a category in an unbounded hierarchy most naturally represented as a non-negative integer.
+Second, Messages may have a "niceness" -- a category in an unbounded hierarchy most naturally represented as a non-negative integer.
 By default, Objects are in niceness class 0, or highest priority.
-Niceness class 1 Objects will yield to niceness class 0 objects, class 2 to class 1, and so on.
+Niceness class 1 Messages will yield to niceness class 0 Messages, class 2 to class 1, and so on.
 Niceness may be translated to a priority signal for exposure to path elements (e.g. DSCP codepoint) to allow prioritization along the path as well as at the sender and receiver.
 This inversion of normal schemes for expressing priority has a convenient property: priority increases as both niceness and deadline decrease.

-An object may have both a niceness and a lifetime -- objects with higher niceness classes will yield to lower classes if resource constraints mean only one can meet the lifetime.
+A Message may have both a niceness and a lifetime -- Messages with higher niceness classes will yield to lower classes if resource constraints mean only one can meet the lifetime.

-Third, an Object may have "antecedents" -- other Objects on which it depends, which must be delivered before it (the "successor") is delivered.
+Third, a Message may have "antecedents" -- other Messages on which it depends, which must be delivered before it (the "successor") is delivered.
-The sending transport uses deadlines, niceness, and antecedents, along with information about the properties of the Paths available, to determine when to send which object down which Path.
+The sending transport uses deadlines, niceness, and antecedents, along with information about the properties of the Paths available, to determine when to send which Message down which Path.

-When an application has hard semantic requirements that all the frames of a given object be sent down a given Path or Paths, these hard constraints can also be expressed by the application.
+When an application has hard semantic requirements that all the frames of a given Message be sent down a given Path or Paths, these hard constraints can also be expressed by the application.

-After calling the send function, the application can register event handlers to be informed of the transmission status of the object; the object can either be acknowledged (i.e., it has been received in full by the remote endpoint) or expired (its lifetime ran out before it was acknowledged).
+After calling the send function, the application can register event handlers to be informed of the transmission status of the Message; when the Message is sent (i.e., it has left the sender), when it is acknolwedged  (i.e., it has been received in full by the remote endpoint), or it has expired (its lifetime ran out before it was acknowledged).

+### Emulating Bytestreams

 ## Stream